 Asbestos laws allow those with mesothelioma or asbestos-related diseases to seek compensation.
 These laws are comprised of state and federal statutes that regulate household and workplace asbestos exposure.
 Asbestos laws provide protection to those who have experienced the harmful side effects of asbestos.
-Exposure to this material can cause scar tissue in the lungs (asbestosis) and mesothelioma.
+Exposure to this material can cause scar tissue in the lungs (asbestosis) and various cancers including mesothelioma.
 Even people exposed to asbestos in the 1940s may still develop deadly, asbestos-related diseases.

 The Serling & Abramson team is available to help victims of mesothelioma seek compensation for medical expenses and pain and suffering.
 Mesothelioma compensation can also provide financial security for the victim's family.
 Those suffering from mesothelioma should seek legal advice as soon as they are diagnosed.
 Many states allow for only a certain period of time to file a lawsuit.
 A mesothelioma lawyer will need time to put together your case and conduct research.
 Many mesothelioma attorneys only receive a contingency fee, which is a percentage of your settlement should you win.
-If the case is lost, the lawyer will not take any money.

-Due to the increase in mesothelioma diagnoses, many law firms and lawyers deal specifically with mesothelioma cases.
+Many law firms and lawyers deal specifically with mesothelioma cases.
 Mesothelioma law firms aim to get compensation for mesothelioma victims and their families.

 If you are looking for legal help relating to mesothelioma or asbestos, first locate a lawyer experienced in mesothelioma litigation.
 An experienced attorney has connections to resources and groups that could help your case run smoothly.